 Laboratory experience accompanying BIO 316.
 Includes some outdoor and off-campus investigations.

-Corequisites: Registration in BIO 316 is required.
+Corequisites: Concurrent registration in BIO 316 is required.
 Offered: Spring, even # years.
+Special Notes: Carries cross-credit in environmental science.

 BIO 318KZ • Ecology in the Tropics: Natural History and Future Prospects 4 Credits

-Travel in Kenya or Ecuador surveying the land, climate, plants, animals, homes, transportation, and industries, noting especially the impact of human presence.
+Travel in Ecuador or Kenya surveying the land, climate, plants, animals, homes, transportation, and industries, noting especially the impact of human presence.
 Ecuador includes the Amazon rainforest, Andean cloud forests, volcanic mountains, highlands, towns, cities, and the Galapagos Islands.
-Kenya includes Nairobi, African savanna, the Rift valley, and Masai Mara.
+Kenya includes Nairobi, African savanna, the Rift Valley, and Masai Mara.

 Prerequisites: Laboratory Science (D) course and Mathematics (M) course.
-Offered: Interim.
+Offered: January.
 Special Notes: Carries cross-credit in environmental science and general studies.

 BIO 326 • Vertebrate Histology 3 Credits

-Prerequisites: BIO 218.
-Corequisites: Registration in BIO 327 is required.
+Prerequisites: BIO 214/BIO 215 or BIO 218.
+Corequisites: Concurrent registration in BIO 327 is required.
 Offered: Occasionally.

 BIO 327 • Vertebrate Histology Lab 1 Credit